-- a.
+- 24. To achieve this, it is important: - a.
 To build on existing systems to develop a common infrastructure and facility, particularly an operations center supported by a maintenance program. - b.
 To implement business case uses, where operation centers will provide common support services in addressing high level processes needs in all phases of DRRM.
 A mirror system for online and offline processing of data can also be established to sustain operations during disasters. - c.
-To ensure the interoperability of all systems and processes among and within Member States by adhering to data management guidelines and other geospatial information management standards. - d.
+To ensure the interoperability of all systems and processes among and within Member States by adhering to data management guidelines and other geospatial information management standards.

+- d.
 To maintain the integrity of established common infrastructures and services by regularly conducting emergency simulation exercises. - e.
 To identify and assess policy and institutional gaps for all common infrastructure and services initiatives.

-- a.
+- 25. To achieve this, it is important: - a.
 To assist Member States and other stakeholders in establishing their respective common infrastructure and services. - b.
 To cascade best practices and information exchange within and among Member States, to support the logistics provided by international partners and donor institutions.